jbomanson/tmux-kak-copy-mode/README.md

 }
 ```

-## Usage

-When in tmux, press your chosen keybinding and, if everything goes smoothly,
-the pane in front of you should turn into a kakoune window showing the contents
-that were in the pane.

-Once done, quit kakoune with `:q`, for example.

 ## Caveats

 The `tmux-kak-copy-mode in_new_pane` call works by creating a new temporary tmux
-pane, opening kakoune in it, and temporarily swapping that new pane with
+pane, opening Kakoune in it, and temporarily swapping that new pane with
 whatever pane used to be active.
 Ideally, the old pane would be hidden for the duration of the process, but this
 is not done in the current implementation.